 This program runs from September 1, 2023 to January 12, 2024, 1:00 p.m.
 ET.
 OAC does not set deadlines in this program.
 Recommenders set their own schedules for review of applications.

 - apply to up to ten recommenders per program year (September 2023 – January 2024); applications may be for the same project or for different projects

 - only submit one application per recommender per program year

 - be recommended for funding by more than one recommender per program year

 Due to the number of applications received and the limited funds available, grants awarded may be smaller than the amount requested.

-You must be an Ontario resident with a permanent physical address in Ontario and have a recent professional publishing history with, at least:
+You must be an Ontario resident and have a recent professional publishing history with, at least: